PurnimaPathak44/Project-1/README.md

 # Success Metric - Movie Review Ratings (IMDb, Rotten Tomatoes, Metacritic)
 The scatter plot heatmap from the Budget vs Box Office with IMDb Raiting verifies that a movie has to be well made to get higher review ratings.
 This can be strengthened by having an increased budget.

+# Success Metric - Popularity
+G-Rated movies are the most popular on average however our line graph demonstrates that PG-13 movies have been the most popular as of late.
+If a company is looking to create a succesful move base on popularity we would reccomend creating a PG-13 movie with a multigenre that may include [Adventure, Action, Sci-Fi, and Drama].